-- Cricket is a game played between two teams made up of eleven players each.
+- Cricket is a game played between two teams made up of eleven players.
 There is also a reserve player called a “twelfth man” who is used should a player be injured during play.

 - The original player is free to return to the game as soon as they have recovered from their injury.